karlseguin/the-little-redis-book/en/redis.md

 Combining the `store` capabilities of `sort` with the expiration commands we've already seen makes for a nice combo.

+## Scan

+In the previous chapter, we saw how the `keys` command, while useful, shouldn't be used in production.
+Redis 2.8 introduces the `scan` command which is production-safe.
+Although `scan`' fulfills a similar purpose to `keys` there are a number of important difference.
+To be honest, most of the *differences* will seem like *idiosyncrasies*, but this is the cost of having a usable command.

+First amongst these differences is that a single call to `scan` doesn't necessarily return all matching results.
+Nothing strange about paged results; however, `scan` returns a variable number of results which cannot be precisely controlled.
+You can provide a `count` hint, which defaults to 10, but it's entirely possible to get more or less than the specified `count`.

+Rather than implementing paging through a `limit` and `offset`, `scan` uses a `cursor`.
+The first time you call `scan` you supply a `0` as the cursor.
+Below we see an initial call to `scan` with an pattern match (optional) and a count hint (optional):

+    scan 0 match bugs:* count 20

+As part of its reply, `scan` returns the next cursor to use.
+Alternatively, scan returns `0` to signify the end of results.
+Note that the next cursor value doesn't correspond to the result number or anything else which clients might consider useful.

+A typical flow might look like this:

+    scan 0 match bugs:* count 2
+    > 1) "3"
+    > 2) 1) "bugs:125"
+    scan 2 match bugs:* count 2
+    > 1) "0"
+    > 2) 1) "bugs:124"
+    >    2) "bugs:123"

+Our first call returned a next cursor (3) and one result.
+Our subsequent call, using the next cursor, returned the end cursor (0) and the final two results.
+The above is a *typical* flow.
+Since the `count` is merely a hint, it's possible for `scan` to return a next `cursor` (not 0) with no actual results.
+In other words, an empty result set doesn't signify that no additional results exist.
+Only a 0 cursor means that there are no additional results.

+On the positive side, `scan` is completely stateless from Redis' point of view.
+So there's no need to close a cursor and there's no harm in not fully reading a result.
+If you want to, you can stop iterating through results, even if Redis returned a valid next cursor.

+There are two other things to keep in mind.
+First, `scan` can return the same key multiple times.
+It's up to you to deal with this (likely by keeping a set of already seen values).
+Secondly, `scan` only guarantees that values which were present during the entire duration of iteration will be returned.
+If values get added or removed while you're iterating, they may or may not be returned.
+Again, this comes from `scan`'s statelessness; it doesn't take a snapshot of the existing values (like you'd see with many databases which provide strong consistency guarantees), but rather iterates over the same memory space which may or may not get modified.

+In addition to `scan`, `hscan`, `sscan` and `zscan` commands were also added.
+These let you iterate through hashes, sets and sorted sets.
+Why are these needed?
+Well, just like `keys` blocks all other callers, so does the hash command `hgetall` and the set command `smembers`.
+If you want to iterate over a very large hash or set, you might consider making use of these commands. `zscan` might seem less useful since paging through a sorted set via `zrangebyscore` or `zrangebyrank` is already possible.
+However, if you want to fully iterate through a large sorted set, `zscan` isn't without value.

 ## In This Chapter

 This chapter focused on non-data structure-specific commands.
 Like everything else, their use is situational.
 It isn't uncommon to build an app or feature that won't make use of expiration, publication/subscription and/or sorting.
 But it's good to know that they are there.
 Also, we only touched on some of the commands.
 There are more, and once you've digested the material in this book it's worth going through the [full list](http://redis.io/commands).